Tropical development chances increase in Eastern, Central Atlantic

 The National Hurricane Center has reported an increased tropical development chance for the Eastern and Central Atlantic oceans.

-According to NHC, as of 8 a.m.
-Friday, a disorganized mass of showers and thunderstorms in association with an elongated trough of low pressure centered over 900 miles west-southwest of the Cabo Verde Islands has a 40% chance of development over the next seven days.
+According to NHC, as of 8 p.m.
+Friday, a disorganized mass of showers and thunderstorms in association with an elongated trough of low pressure located east-southwest of the Lesser Antilles has a 40% chance of development over the next seven days.

 If a tropical development forms, it will likely take a northward turn away from Florida.